 Determine the overall vibe of your wedding.

 The day of the week, time of day, location, and formality of the attire all come together to create an ambiance before your guests even take their seat.
 Boho weddings are popular now, but you may want something a little more timeless.
 Or, you may be dreaming of a full black or white tie gala complete with a full symphony orchestra.
-In addition, we are in the Texas Hill Country, so if a barn wedding is your dream there are many options from which to choose.
+Also, since we are in the Texas Hill Country, if a barn wedding is your dream there are many options from which to choose.

 Indicate what you like about the images you save.